anthonydu/cpsc210-pokejar/README.md

 ### User Stories

-- [x] As a user, I want to be able to add my Pokémon to my box.
+- [x] As a user, I want to be able to add my Pokémon to my box
-- [x] As a user, I want to be able to remove Pokémon from my box.
+- [x] As a user, I want to be able to remove Pokémon from my box
-- [ ] As a user, I want to be able to edit the attributes of each Pokémon.
+- [ ] As a user, I want to be able to edit the attributes of each Pokémon
-- [x] As a user, I want to be able to view and analyze each Pokémon.
+- [x] As a user, I want to be able to view and analyze each Pokémon
-- [x] As a user, I want to be able to form multiple teams with my Pokémon.
+- [x] As a user, I want to be able to form multiple teams with my Pokémon
-- [x] As a user, I want to be able to remove teams from a list of teams.
+- [x] As a user, I want to be able to remove teams from a list of teams
-- [ ] As a user, I want to be able to switch Pokémon in and out from my teams.
+- [ ] As a user, I want to be able to switch Pokémon in and out from my teams
-- [x] As a user, I want to be able to view and analyze my teams.
+- [x] As a user, I want to be able to view and analyze my teams
+- [x] As a user, I want all current app data to be autosaved when I close the app
-- [x] As a user, I want my box and teams autosaved after everytime I perform an action.
+- [x] As a user, I want my autosave to be automatically loaded when I open the app
-- [x] As a user, I want to be able to save my box and teams to a json file with a custom name.
+- [x] As a user, I want to be able to save all current app data to a json file
-- [x] As a user, I want to be able to load my box and teams from a valid json file.
+- [x] As a user, I want to be able to load a saved app state from a json file